wickedchicken/awesomeX/README.md

 benefit from JIT optimizations.
 Since awesomeX is intended to work automatically on the file level, existing code can be converted without extreme rewrites.

-A more advanced use case is planned that exposes function objects themselves, a use here would be to optimize and store functions with partial application.
+A more advanced use case is planned that exposes function objects themselves.
+A use here would be to optimize and store functions with partial application.
 Imagine a regex function with a user-specified regex that is meant to run over tremendous amounts of input.
 Optimizing with a specific regex could expose